 With all the different varieties of decking available, it’s often hard to choose the best one for your requirements.
 There are several popular names you hear about from homeowners, contractors and the press, but you really don’t know how the timber will perform for all those years under your feet and what would ultimately look the best.

-As a general rule of thumb, care and protection are the keys to prolong the decking’s life and to keep it looking good.
+As a general rule of thumb, care and protection are the keys to prolong the decking’s life and keeping it looking good.
 The density and strength of the timber you choose are also important factors that ensure your deck won’t get damaged easily from bearing heavy furniture, the onslaught of pets and children, the ravages of the surrounding environment and other such pressures.

 The objective, scientific way to determine the hardness of timber is through its Janka rating.
 The Janka hardness test measures a sample of wood’s resistance to denting and wear.
 The test itself is simple and straightforward; a steel ball approximately the size of a pea is rammed into the wood.
 The force needed to embed the ball halfway into the wood is recorded and used to calculate the hardness of the wood.
 The Janka hardness rating is the hardness level given to each species and is commonly used to determine whether a species is suitable to use as flooring or decking.
 The higher the number the harder the wood.